Links

 In Conditions, there are 5 possible options:

-Value option will depend on element settings.
+Value options will depend on element settings.
 For example, if you have created 3 options for a Drop-down element and trying to make a condition depending on that element, all 3 options will be available in Value option.

 is selected